Updated July 7, 2023

 |Increments of functionality||An on-premise application has Modules as increment functions.||An off-premise has Apps (which is an extension to core service) as an increment of functionality.|

 |Cost structure||On-premise applications and services follow pay-per-capacity installed/owned as a cost structure for measurement.||Off-premise has pay-per-capacity used cost structure parameters (which are variable) for measurement.|

 |Pros and Cons||Pros

-· Lower long term cost with onetime payment
+· Lower long-term cost with a one-time payment

 · Virtualization possible